Get ready for some great content coming to your inbox from the team at UserTesting!

 Primary colors (red/magenta, yellow, and blue/cyan) can be mixed to create secondary colors (orange, green, and purple).
 White can be added to a color to create tints, and black can be added to create shades.
 The lightness or darkness of a color is known as its value.

 Colors that are opposite each other on the wheel are complementary.
 They contrast strongly, and they can be used to attract the viewer’s attention and build energy.
-Take a look at the Eat 24 food delivery app below.
-The complementary color scheme is energizing, making the user feel like their food will arrive in a hurry.
-Plus, red is associated with hunger and with speed.
+Take a look at Apple’s Messages app icon.
+The complementary scheme immediately catches the eye and the red notification demands attention.

 Colors that are next to each other in the wheel are analogous.
 They have lower contrast, and they can be used to create a sense of harmony and continuity in a design.
 Calm, a meditation app, uses the analogous colors blue and green to help users feel relaxed and peaceful.